Innmind/documentation/docs/getting-started/handling-data/sequence.md

 With the declarative and imperative approach you have to deal with either a lot of indentation or a lot of variables.
 With a `Sequence` you just keep chaining methods.

-Another nice upside to `Sequence` is when you try to build a pipeline and to see the different results if you switch some logic around.
-To achieve it you only need to move a method call up or down, while the other approached you need to be aware of conflicting variables.
+Another nice upside to `Sequence` is when you try to build a pipeline and want to see the different results if you switch some logic around.
+To achieve it you only need to move a method call up or down, while the other approaches you need to be aware of conflicting variables.

 ## Extracting data